openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/preprocessor/README.md

 * `face_patch` - crops faces detected in previous stage model from input image with vertical and horizontal scaling.
   * `scale_width` - value to scale width relative to the original candidate width.
   * `scale_height` - value to scale height relative to the original candidate height.
+* `person_vehicle_detection_patch` - crops detected person and vehicle objects in previous stage model from input image with vertical and horizontal scaling.
+  * `scale_width` - value to scale width relative to the original candidate width.
+  * `scale_height` - value to scale height relative to the original candidate height.